filamentphp/filamentphp.com/content/plugins/ralphjsmit-media-library-manager.md

 php artisan vendor:publish --provider="Spatie\MediaLibrary\MediaLibraryServiceProvider" --tag="migrations"
 ```

-The package is supported on both Laravel 8 and 9.
-Please be aware though that support for security fixes for Laravel 8 ends within a few months.
+The package is supported on Laravel 8, Laravel 9 and Laravel 10.
+Please be aware though that support for security fixes for Laravel 8 has ended.

 You'll also need to have the [ImageMagick PHP-extension](https://imagemagick.org) installed on your system for the image conversions to happen.
 This is a relatively common extension and required by the underlying Spatie media library plugin.
 If you are using Laravel Sail, check out the section below.